courington/roost/README.md

   - override
     - extensive plugins and easy to override on your own for your own use

+### Irene Ros: Building the App, Part 2: Our First Page
+#### constructor vs inheritance
+  - model constructor: a constrcutor is a function that creates a new instance when it is called
+    - `var ConstructorName = Backbone.Model.extend({name: 'foobar'});`
+  - binding Model to an API server
+    - `task.fetch() => GET`
+      - gets the data for the model
+    - `task.save() => POST, PUT`
+      - used to save a new model && update an existing modal
+    - `task.destroy() => DELETE`
+      - used to delete a model on the server
+  - RESTful API & Backbone
+    - `GET /model/:id`
+    - `POST /model`
+    - `PUT /model/:id`
+    - `DELETE /model/:id`
+  - overriding HTTP protocol
+    - i.e. Web Sockets; need to override `sync` && `parse` methods
+  - `urlRoot` allows us to override Backbone default url naming/routing
+  - `.fetch()` is asynchronous so we need to specify a callback to have resource
+    - using differeds
+    - using promises
+  - `.destroy()` && `.save()` have flag for `{wait: true}` which makes the call synchronous
+  - handling errors
+    -

+### Mike Pennisi - AMD and RequireJS
+#### Old and Busted: The Module Pattern
+  - closures and controlling the global scope
+  - Module Pattern: seperation of concenrs, dependencies and selecting what can be exposed
+  - what's wrong with this picture?
+    - dependencies are implicit (difficult to maintain larger projects)
+    - dependends on global leakage
+    - module authors have to implement their own collision handling solutions
+    - tension b/w best practices for front-end and back-end

+#### New Hotness: AMD (async module definition)
+  - explicit dependencies
+  - no need for gobal dependencies
+  - consumer controls dependency names
+  - suport best practices for development and production with dynamic script injection

+#### Supporting Non-AMD libraries: "shim" config
+  - defines local modules in require

+#### Optimization
+  - RequireJS has an optimization tool that does the follow:
+    - comibnes related scripts together into build layers and minigies them via qgligy or closure compiles
+    - minifies css

+### Irene Ros: Building the App, Part 3: Adding a Collection
+#### Backbone Collections
+  - like an array of models
+  - `var Tasks = Backbone.Collection.extend({ model: Task });`
+  - `var myTasks = new Tasks([ {name: 'foo'}, {name: 'bar'} ]);`

+#### Filling a Collection
+  - Initialize
+  	- `var collections = new Tasks([models]);`
+  - Rest
+  	- `collection.reset([models]);`
+  - Add
+    - `collection.add([models]);`

+#### Creating new Models
+  - `.create()` method is a convience method that allows for creating a new model within a collection. this is equivalent for:
+    1. instantiating a new model
+    2. saving it to the server
+    3. adding it to a collection

+#### Events
+  - when a collection changes, appropriate events will fire to signal the change that occured

 ### Resources
   - tool list: https://tinyurl.com/roost-links
   - app: https://tinyurl.com/roost-app-1a

 ### /day one